 Some of our audience may be interested in or are leading a secondhand-only or sustainable-only lifestyle, and that’s great!
 But it’s not realistic for everyone, especially from an accessibility or affordability perspective, nor is it expected by The Vintage Seeker.
 While we of course champion shopping secondhand first, we believe in mindful consumption: whether you buy new or secondhand, do research, try to shop small, and, whenever possible, purchase items that speak to you and that you’ll use well.

 Thank you to our vintage-loving audience both on this website and our social media pages for your enthusiasm and engagement.
 We depend on audience support to help fund our content.
-Special thanks to the members of the Vintage Sellers Community for championing our mission to be an educational space where sellers can connect and learn.
+Special thanks to the members of the Vintage Sellers Community for championing our mission to be an educational space where sellers can connect and learn, and to the listed businesses on the Shop Secondhand Directory for your support.
 Huge thanks to our developer Juliet Gonzalez for building us a dream website, to all of our Contributors for your words, and to Sarah Palmer for Kristina’s headshots.
 Images sourced from Pexels, Unsplash, Canva, and as credited.
 Finally, thank you to family, friends, business mentors and community-building colleagues for your support and advice.